Matt1479/TypeScript-Udemy/README.md

 let copiedHobbies = hobbies.slice();
 ```

-It basically returns a new array which contains all new elements of the old element, starting at the starting index you passed (and then up to the max number of elements you defined).
-If you just call **`slice()`** method, without arguments, **you get a new array with all elements of the old array**.
+It basically returns a new array which contains all elements of the other array, starting at the starting index you passed (and then up to the max number of elements you defined).
+If you just call **`slice()`** method, without arguments, **you get a new array with all elements of the other array**.

 <br>